 - LBD: Thinking and memory decline.
-Hallucinations and difficulty staying alert are signs that usually show up early.
+Hallucinations, delusions, and difficulty staying alert are also symptoms.

-- MSA: Walking and balance problems are especially common with this condition.
-You may also have symptoms related to the autonomic nervous system (ANS), which is the part of the nervous system that controls functions like digestion and circulation.
-These include:
+- MSA: Walking and balance problems are common with this condition.
+You may also have symptoms related to autonomic dysfunction.
+This is when the autonomic nervous system (ANS) doesn’t function as it should.
+The ANS controls automatic bodily functions like breathing, digestion, and circulation.
+These symptoms might include:

 You may take some tests of your mental ability, such as repeating back lists of numbers or answering questions about current events.

 Your doctor may order imaging tests of the brain.
+Most of these will appear normal in PD, and may show shrinking in certain parts of the brain with MSA.
 Some commonly used tests include:

 - Positron emission tomography (PET) scan: A radioactive dye called a tracer reveals signs of disease or injury to the brain.

-- Magnetic resonance imaging (MRI) scan: A magnetic field and radio waves create images of the inside of your body.
+- MRI scan: A magnetic field and radio waves create images of the inside of your body.

-- DAT-SPECT: A type of computed tomography (CT) scan checks the movement of dopamine in the brain.
+- DAT-SPECT: A type of CT scan checks the movement of dopamine in the brain.